andreicozma1/GroupChat-GPT/README.md

 - Current members: @davinci, @dalle, and @codex
 - Prompts for each member are dynamically created giving each assistant it's own traits, rules, examples, etc.
   - Subject to tweaks and changes over time, so read through the following files instead: [./src/util/chat/users](./src/util/chat/users)
+  - Tip: if you want to see the final prompt created for each message, I'm printing them as 'error' to the JS console, lol

 ![introductions](https://user-images.githubusercontent.com/14914491/214446651-dc36ffe6-709a-4838-b5b7-df14eb1af72e.png)